High-Transmission Anti-Reflection Coating

 Although an anti-reflection coating can allow 99% of light to transmit, the substrate you’re emitting light through is important.
 For example, if a filter glass only allows 88% of the transmission, an anti-reflective coating will allow 98% of that transmission back—at best.
 The transmission is indicative of the substrate it’s passing through, meaning the thicker the substrate, the less light that will pass through.

 Anti-reflection coatings are used to reduce reflection loss and increase transmission.
 As seen above, there are many different quality levels of anti-reflection coatings.
-The high-quality MidOpt multi-layer broadband anti-reflection coating (left) has 99% transmissivity, resulting in a <1% reflection loss.
+The high-quality MidOpt multi-layer broadband anti-reflection coating (right) has 99% transmissivity, resulting in a <1% reflection loss.
 The magnesium fluoride (MgF2) coating (center) has 94% transmissivity, resulting in a <6% reflection loss.
-The filter with no coating (right) has 90% transmissiity, resulting in a 10% reflection loss.
+The filter with no coating (left) has 90% transmissivity, resulting in a 10% reflection loss.

 GLARE AT DUSK FROM AUTOMOTIVE HEADLIGHTS